eecs581comrades/battleship/README.md

 - Set the "Build" value to "Live"
 - Ensure that the "ClientId" value is set to `null`

+### Render Hosting
+To host the server on a cloud service, you'll have to place the backend files on a server.
+One option which was tested with earlier versions of the game is to use render.com.
+It appears to be the simplest way to do so right now.
+To host on render:
+- Sign in to render with your github account.
+This will allow for direct access to your chosen fork or repo.
+- Create a web service (not a private service) and connect the repo to the service.
+- Choose your target branch to build and deploy.
+- Set "back/server" as the root directory.
+- Set "back/server/ $ npm ci" as the build command.
+Do not set a pre-deploy command.
+- Set "node server.js" as the start command.
+Set autodeploy to yes.
+- Click Manual Deploy in the top-right corner, followed by Deploy Latest Commit.
+This should take you to the Logs tab, which can also be found on the left hand side.

+A free account is likely sufficient for this project, as the game is not expected to generate a large amount of traffic.
+If you need to change the branch or repo for the server, you can do so in the settings tab, found at the left hand side options.

+- NOTE: If the server is dormant, it will take about a minute to rebuild and spin back up.
+The client should update automatically once the server is done doing so.
+If not, refresh the page.
+It will become dormant after roughly three hours of no activity.

+### Changing the Server Port:
+If you change the server port, and you want to test locally, you will also need to update the following files:
+- `battleship/front/assets/config.json`
+- `battleship/front/assets/config_dev.json`
+These files currently contain DevServer pointers to localhost:5100 that would need to be updated to match the new server port.
+  However, in general, there should be no need to modify the server port.

 ## Committing Changes
 If you have tested locally, the ClientID in the config file will have been modified.
 To clean that up, we recommend running `npm run clean` before committing changes to your branches.